 A spring visit to the park will show off the park’s flowering plants and trees, including crape myrtle and magnolias.
 Still, that might not mean much to a special needs child able to go round-and-round on park equipment for the first time.
 That’s the serious draw of Hawkins.

 For visitors who aren’t planning a picnic or party with refreshments, there are some nearby restaurants to try.

 The Blackwater Bistro has indoor and outdoor seating for lunch, dinner and Sunday brunch in a 100-year-old-plus house not far from the river.
 Its wide-ranging bistro menu touts some local specialties including bayou gumbo, crab cakes and grouper dishes.
 Shrimp and Gouda grits and meatloaf are also on the menu.
 The café is known for its Sunday brunch, featuring Cajun omelets and crab cake benedicts.

 Another place to try is the Shrimp Basket, just off I-10 at the Old Davis Highway as you head toward Pensacola.
 This is a Southern gulf coast chain that originated in Alabama and is perfect if you are looking for an affordable seafood meal.
-The phrase that pays here is “all-you-can eat” and that goes for steamed fish, popcorn shrimp and fried whitefish or catfish.
-Red beans and rice plus shrimp etouffee (remember, you aren’t all that far from Louisiana) and a variety of po’ boy sandwiches are served up quickly.
-A big glass of sweet tea, for sure.
+Enjoy down-home comfort classics like steamed fish, popcorn shrimp and fried whitefish or catfish.
+Red beans and rice plus shrimp etouffee (remember, you aren’t all that far from Louisiana) and a variety of po’ boy sandwiches are served up quickly here.
+Wash it all down with a big glass of sweet tea, for sure.

 A little sustenance and a drive back to Hawkins Recreational Park for another turn around the boardwalk or ride on the swings.
 There just may be a cardinal waiting for you.